minetest/minetest/doc/lua_api.md

     * See `hud_set_flags` for a list of flags that can be toggled.
 * `hud_set_hotbar_itemcount(count)`: sets number of items in builtin hotbar
     * `count`: number of items, must be between `1` and `32`
+    * If `count` exceeds the `"main"` list size, the list size will be used instead.
 * `hud_get_hotbar_itemcount()`: returns number of visible items
+    * This value is also clamped by the `"main"` list size.
 * `hud_set_hotbar_image(texturename)`
     * sets background image for hotbar
 * `hud_get_hotbar_image()`: returns texturename